 With the automation steps, you can now log in to a website and take multiple screenshots of different pages.
-The automation steps can handle complex login over multiple pages.
+The automation steps can handle complex login over numerous pages.

 In this post, we’ll show you how to log in to a website, Browshot, and take a screenshot after authentication.

-We're going to build the different steps to log in; then we'll navigate to a different page in the dashboard and take a screenshot.
-The hardest part of the process is to get the identifier (called CSS selector) for each element we want to interact with: the button to click on, the input box in which to enter our username, etc. In order to find this identifier, we need to use the Developer Tools from your web browser.
+We'll build the different steps to log in; then, we'll navigate to a separate page in the dashboard and take screenshots.
+The hardest part of the process is to get the identifier (called CSS selector) for each element we want to interact with: the button to click on, the input box in which to enter our username, etc. We need to use the Developer Tools from your web browser to find this identifier.
 Press F12 to open the Developer Tools.
 Navigate to https://browshot.com/.
 In the Developer Tools, click on the mouse cursor in the top left corner (highlighted in red below).

-If you paste the value in a text editor, you get:
+If you paste the value in a text editor, you get the following:

 This is the CSS selector that identifies the Login button.
-We’re ready to take the first step to click on the Login button:
+We’re ready to take the first step by clicking on the Login button:

-The next steps are to enter the username and the password in the login form.
+The following steps are to enter the username and password in the login form.
 In your browser, manually click on the Login button to show the form.
 In the same way, use the Developer Tools to copy the CSS selector for the username and password input fields: